NyouB/jme-swing-devkit/README.md

 window and clicking `Add -> Light -> Generate LightProbe...`.
 You will be presented with a dialog window allowing you to choose which node in your scene the lightprobe will use to create an `Environment Map`, the shape (cube or sphere) and the radius of the probe.

+#### Creating Plugins
+The [TestDevKitPlugin](https://github.com/jayfella/TestDevkitPlugin) repository contains a working example and documentation on how to create plugins.